Jmuccigr/scripts/README.md

         If no output file is indicated, the output will go to STDOUT.

     Still to do: provide option for one-line-per-cell style.

-- convert_pdf: Use pdfimages to get the right dpi for a PDF and pass that along to convert.

-- clean_and_ocr_PDF.sh: replace the OCR in an existing PDF.
-You can choose to keep the original first page with its text.
-This leaves the original PDF otherwise the same.
-Good for cleaning up those JSTOR files with horrible OCR.

-- fix_scans.sh: Offers a whole bunch of cleaning options for image files.
-Good for poor scans.

-- ocr_images.sh: Performs OCR on a series of image files and then dumps them all into a single PDF which is scaled to fit on both US Letter and A4 paper (8x10.5" max size).

 - zotero_s_and_r.js: a javascript that does a search and replace in Zotero, using the Execute JS add-on for FireFox.
 See <https://forums.zotero.org/discussion/7707/1/find-and-replace-on-multiple-items/>.